diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 finally:
     print('do some clearup in finally')
 ```
-The except clause can handle a single specified error or exception, or a parenthesized list of errors/exceptions.
-If no names of errors or exceptions are supplied, it will handle all errors and exceptions.
+`The except clause` can handle a single specified error or exception, or a parenthesized list of errors/exceptions. `If no names of errors or exceptions are supplied, it will handle all errors and exceptions`.

-You can also have an else clause associated with a try..except block.
-The else clause is executed if no exception occurs.
+You can also have an else clause associated with a try..except block. `The else clause is executed if no exception occurs`.

 You can raise exceptions using the raise statement by providing the name of the error/exception and the exception object that is to be thrown.